 - 145-150 F° for medium well

-Remove your prime rib from the refrigerator about 1 hour before cooking to give it time to come to room temperature.
+Let it rest.
+Remove your roast from the refrigerator about 1 hour before cooking to give it time to come to room temperature.
 Season it with a little bit of salt and cover it lightly with plastic wrap while is rests.

-Combine the salt, pepper, fresh thyme, rosemary, garlic and olive oil and rub it all over the outside of the roast.
+Prepare herb rub.
+Combine the salt, pepper, fresh thyme, rosemary, garlic and olive oil then rub it all over the outside of the roast.
 Place a bone-in roast with the bones down, in a cast iron, roasting, or other oven safe pan.
 Place a boneless rib roast on top of a rack, and then in your pan.

 Cook the boneless or bone-in prime rib at 500 degrees for 15 minutes and then reduce the oven temperature to 325 degrees and continue cooking until the meat is 5-10 degrees away from the desired doneness temperature (see cooking temperature guidelines above or below in the recipe card).